 8 percent of the material in the pipes could not be identified.
 Their mysterious pipes are believed to be around 150,000 years old.
-According to the largest state-run newspapers in China—People’s Daily reported on a 2007 investigation in which a research fellow from the Chinese Earthquake Administration reported they had found some of the pipes to be highly radioactive.
+According to the largest state-run newspapers in China—People’s Daily, in a 2007 investigation, a researcher from the Chinese Earthquake Administration reported having found some of the pipes to be highly radioactive.

 What if, in the distant past, hundreds of thousands—perhaps millions of years ago—an advanced technological species existed somewhere in our solar system?
 Maybe even Earth?

 The idea that humans are not the first, or only, technological species to arise in the Solar System is very old.
 In the second century, CE Lucian of Samosata wrote (satirically) of intelligent non-human creatures on the Moon in ᾿Αληθῆ διηγήματα (True History), and Voltaire (also satirically) wrote of intelligent beings on Saturn in Micromegas (1752).
 Of course, the idea of indigenous Martian civilizations pervades science fiction to the point of cliche, but was once also considered at least somewhat seriously in scientific circles, most famously by Lowell (1895), but also as recently as Shklovski˘ı & Sagan (1998) (who speculated that the moons of Mars might be artificial).

 Wright asks some very important questions which many other researchers have not ventured into.

 Given that it is known to host complex life, the most obvious origin for a prior species of any sort is Earth.
 Archeology and paleontology, having not found evidence for such a prior species or its technology, put strong constraints on when it might have existed and the longevity of its technosignatures.
 But how long would such evidence last?

 Regrettably, in today’s world, the sheer amount of ‘fake artifacts and hoaxes’ discovered around the globe make it hard for experts to deduce what is and what is not legit.